Moshiii/ai-chatbot/docs/PRD_A2A_ASYNC.md

 ### 1. Introduction & Goal

 This document outlines the requirements for refactoring the existing agent task management system to be fully compliant with the Agent-to-Agent (A2A) communication protocol.
 The primary goal is to centralize task-related tool logic within an external, A2A-compliant orchestrator agent, moving it out of the Next.js application.
 The Next.js backend will act as a thin client, relaying user messages to the agent and processing asynchronous updates via webhooks.
-This refactoring will replace the current `documents` table with a dedicated, A2A-compliant `tasks` table, providing a more robust, scalable, and standardized architecture.
+This refactoring introduces a dedicated `tasks` table and modifies the `documents` table to act as a "canvas" or container for those tasks, providing a more robust, scalable, and standardized architecture.

 ### 2. Codebase Analysis & Current Architecture

 #### 2.1.
 High-Level Flow

 A thorough review of the codebase reveals a well-established, stream-based architecture for agent communication.
 The agent is invoked via a `planTasks` -> `createTask` -> `updateTask` tool flow, with the frontend rendering progress and results in real-time.
+This logic is currently embedded within the Next.js application's AI SDK implementation.

 #### 2.2.
 A2A Provider: The Bridge Component